laowantong/paroxython/docs/md/taxonomy.md

 ### Functional inspirations: `var`, `abstr`, `appli` and `type`

-What are the basic concepts on which programming can be built?
-As you know, [Alonso Church](https://en.wikipedia.org/wiki/Alonzo_Church) answered this question as early as 1936 (years before the computers were even invented!).
+What are the basic concepts on which computing can be built?
+As you know, [Alonso Church](https://en.wikipedia.org/wiki/Alonzo_Church) answered this very question as early as 1936 (years before the computers were even invented!).
 The three building blocks of his [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus), namely the concepts of **variable**, **abstraction** and **application**, provide us our first three taxonomic roots, which we will denote respectively by `var`, `abstr` and `appli`.
-To these we can naturally add that of [`type`](https://en.wikipedia.org/wiki/Lambda_calculus#Typed_lambda_calculus), already seen above.
+To these we can naturally add that of `type`, already shown above.

 All of these could be enough to describe pure functional programs, at least theoretically.
 However:

 1. Python is no Haskell.
 It is a multi-paradigm language, with a strong emphasis on imperative programming.
-Moreover, its [zen](https://www.python.org/dev/peps/pep-0020/) famously holds that “practicality beats purity”.
+And its [zen](https://www.python.org/dev/peps/pep-0020/) famously holds that “practicality beats purity”.
-2. We are not interested in teaching computability theory.
+2. Here, we are not interested in teaching generalized computability.
 Pedagogical considerations take precedence over a crippling respect for mathematical abstractions.
-We don't need to explain thoroughly the concepts of literal, string, type, built-in function and call for making our young students _feel_ they understand:
+For instance, we don't need to explain thoroughly the concepts of literal, string, type, built-in function and call for making our young students _feel_ they understand:

 ```python
 print("hello, world")